pstevenss/MiniKong/README.md

 * Members worked on fixing bugs, games, and presentations for the week

 # Week of April 17
+* Finished debugging and implementing the ProjectComm folder into our code

 # Week of April 24
+* Debugged last minutes errors regarding the 3D printed barrell and the items to be put inside